-In Food Safari, students will develop the necessary skills and knowledge to be able identify, describe, taste and apply ingredients to international cookery.
+Food Safari (Food from around the world) will provide students with the necessary skills and knowledge to be able identify, describe, taste and apply ingredients to international cookery.

 To achieve this, students will learn about the origin of ingredients and their purpose, producing incredible dishes that balance flavour, texture and spice.
 They will learn about cultural presentation and eating techniques.
 During this course, students will work in teams to showcase their skills in a Food Van/ Café setting, managing front and back of house operations.